From A Wiki of Ice and Fire

 Victarion is a capable commander and a fierce warrior in battle, but has a calm demeanor outside of it, thinking of enemies who show bravery with great respect.
 He is a religious man and wears full plate armor while sailing because he has no fear of drowning.
 According to George R. R. Martin, Victarion is "dumb as a stump".

 Victarion recognized the greatness of his older brother, Balon, and followed him loyally.
 He commanded the Iron Fleet during the Greyjoy Rebellion.
 During the rebellion, using a plan Euron had concocted, they sailed into Lannisport and burned the Lannister fleet at anchor.
 Victarion tossed the first torch onto the flagship of Lord Tywin Lannister.
 Later in the rebellion, the Iron Fleet was smashed by Stannis Baratheon in a trap at Fair Isle, during which Victarion's younger brother Aeron's vessel, the Golden Storm, was chopped in half by the warship Fury.

 After the rebellion's end, Victarion continued to serve as Lord Captain faithfully.
 His brother, Euron, seduced and impregnated Victarion's third wife, which drove Victarion to beat her to death to retain his honor.
 Only the taboo against kinslaying kept Victarion from killing Euron.
-He has not married since, nor has he forgiven Euron, who was forced into exile by Balon.
+He has not married since, nor has he forgiven Euron, who was forced into exile by Balon in 297AC.

 A Clash of Kings